 Tuition, Debt, and Human Capital

-We exploit credit bureau data linked to administrative data of undergraduate students in the U.S. and implement a research design that instruments for tuition with relatively large changes to the tuition of students who enrolled at the same school in different years. $10,000 in higher tuition causally reduces the probability of graduating with a graduate degree by 6.2 percentage points and increases student debt by $2,961.
+This paper investigates the effects of college tuition on student debt and human capital accumulation.
+We exploit data from a random sample of undergraduate students in the US and implement a research design that instruments for realized tuition with relatively large changes to the advertised tuition of students who enrolled at the same school in different cohorts.
+We find that $5,000 in higher tuition causally reduces the probability of graduating with a graduate degree by 3.1 percentage points and increases student debt by $1,480.
 Higher tuition also reduces the probability of obtaining an undergraduate degree among poorer, credit-constrained students.
-We conclude that large increases in the price of education have a negative effect on the accumulation of human capital.

 Keywords: tuition, student debt, human capital, credit constraints